Dairon Blanco Preview, Player Props: Royals vs. Pirates

 Dairon Blanco At The Plate

-- Blanco has six doubles, four triples, a home run and seven walks while hitting .250.
+- Blanco is hitting .245 with six doubles, four triples, a home run and eight walks.

-- This season, Blanco has recorded at least one hit in 19 of 32 games (59.4%), and had multiple hits twice.
+- In 19 of 33 games this season (57.6%), Blanco has reached via hit, and that includes multiple hits twice.

-- In 10 games this season (31.3%), Blanco has picked up an RBI, including two games with multiple runs batted in.
+- Blanco has driven in a run in 10 games this season (30.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.